Image by mostafa meraji from Pixabay

 • In my work in the past few years, I combined two teams of architects: a small central architecture team and a cross-organizational distributed virtual team.

-So, you cannot just 3D print your architects or hire them in buckets.
-But you can carefully organize, empower, and leverage this scarce talent (Figure 1).
+So no, you can’t simply 3D print architects or hire them in bulk.
+But you can organize, empower, and amplify the impact of the talent you already have.

 Figure 2: Central vs. Federated Architecture Practice.